echosongg/project_code_of_4880/README.md

 - `Louvain.py`: Implements community detection of Louvain method.
 Results and log information are stored in the `l_result` folder.
 - `propagation.py`: implements community detection of propagation algorithm.
 Results and log information are stored in the `p_result` folder.
 - `spectral.py`: implements community detection using the spectral method.
 Results and log information are stored in the `s_result` folder.
+- `visualization.py`: Can visualize all communities into different colors.

 ### Result visualization